 One of the great things about living in Singapore is the opportunity to experience so many different religious and cultural festivals.
 Hari Raya Haji is just one of them.
-Besides enjoying the public holiday on 20 July, why not brush up on your knowledge of the festival with these six key points?
+Besides enjoying the public holiday on 29th June, why not brush up on your knowledge of the festival with these five key points?

 #1 Hari Raya Haji marks the end of the Hajj, the annual Muslim pilgrimage to the holy city of Mecca.